SavvyTools/ez-constructs/README.md

 ## Constructs
 1. [SecureBucket](src/secure-bucket) - Creates an S3 bucket that is secure, encrypted at rest along with object retention and intelligent transition rules
 2. [SimpleCodeBuildProject](src/codebuild-ci) - Creates Codebuild projects the easy way.
+3. [SimpleStepFunction](src/step-function) - Creates a simple step function user supplied workflow definition file.
+4. [SimpleServerlessSparkJob](src/stepfunctions) - Creates a step function that can be used to submit a spark job to EMR.

 ## Libraries
 1. Utils - A collection of utility functions